Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

-The rainforest is rich with life in the form of animals, insects, trees, and plants.
-It is a haven for all wildlife.
-Despite being such a great home for so many, each year more and more rainforest animals have become either endangered or extinct.
-The declining population of many species will continue since we chop away at the tropical rainforests every day.
+The rainforest is rich with life.
+Despite being such a great home for so many, more and more rainforest animals have become either endangered or extinct each year.
+The declining population of many species will continue to decline since the rainforest's trees continue to be destroyed every day.

-As natural habitats become depleted, more and more animals are at risk of losing their homes.
-If one species become endangered, so do that species' predators and prey.
-For this reason, the extinction of any species is a huge concern for us and our ecosystem.
+As natural habitats become depleted, more and more animals risk losing their homes.
+If one species becomes endangered, that species' predators and prey also decline.
+For this reason, the extinction of any species is a huge concern for our ecosystem.

 Extinct Bats: Greater Short-Tailed Bat

-There are many different kinds of bats that can be found in the rain forest.
-Unfortunately with the destruction of more and more land, some species of bats have not survived.
-The great short-tailed bat is one of them, with its last sighting being in 1965.
+Many species of bats populate the rain forest.
+Unfortunately, with the destruction of more and more land, some species of bats have not survived.
+The great short-tailed bat is one of them.
+Its last sighting was in 1965.

-The great short-tailed bat was unlike any other bat.
-For one, it is believed to have lived during the Dinosaur Age, 60 million years ago.
-It occupied New Zealand and was the closest link a bat has to being a mouse, because it spent a lot of time running on the ground using both its front and back paws, while hiding its wings.
+The great short-tailed bat was unlike any other.
+For one, these bats lived during the time of dinosaurs.
+It occupied New Zealand and like a mouse, it spent a lot of time running on the ground using both its front and back paws, while hiding its wings.
 When they flew, they did not fly very high.
-Its main protection was inside trees, specifically beech trees where they would build homes.
+Its primary protection was inside trees, specifically beech trees, where they would build homes.
 At 9 cm long with a 30 cm wingspan, it was smaller than most bats, but not the smallest.
-In fact, it was large in comparison to most that live in New Zealand.
+It was large in comparison to most that live in New Zealand.
 Due to their size, they mainly ate insects, although occasionally larger prey.
-It is believed that their numbers dwindled when humans settled in New Zealand and began destroying the forest, causing these bats to lose their protection from predators.
+Their numbers dwindled when humans settled in New Zealand and began destroying the forest, causing these bats to lose their protection from predators.

-Unlike the short-tailed bat, which became extinct quite recently, the giant boa became extinct 60 million years ago.
-It was also known as the Titanoboa, because it is the largest snake ever discovered.
+Unlike the short-tailed bat, which became extinct relatively recently, the giant boa became extinct along with the dinosaurs.
+It was also known as the Titanoboa because it was the largest discovered snake.
 It weighed 2,500 pounds and could grow as long as 40 feet.

 It most likely became extinct when its food supply died off.
-They used to eat crocodiles, specifically the Cerrijonisuchus.
-Cerrijonisuchus means "small crocodile from Cerrejon," although don't be fooled by its name, it was still seven to eight feet long, which is smaller than most crocodiles.
+The giant boa used to eat crocodiles, specifically the Cerrijonisuchus.
+Cerrijonisuchus means "small crocodile from Cerrejon," although don't be fooled by its name.
+It was still seven to eight feet long.
+Although big, it was even smaller than most crocodiles.

-It is is unknown whether the Titanboa or Cerrijonisuchus died first, although we do know there was a correlation between their extinctions.
+It is unknown whether the Titanboa or Cerrijonisuchus died first, although we know there was a correlation between their extinction.